dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 founders who are new to the game or have burning passion for an exciting new idea.
 I enjoy thinking about how this process works for all parties: the founder, the interviewer, the hosting organization and the audience.
-It's importantant to stay on message and there's a lot of subtleties to watch out for, most of which are personal mistakes.
+It's important to stay on message and there are a lot of subtleties to watch out for, most of which are personal mistakes.
 It's important to keep your customers and fans excited, but also stay on message while retaining flexibility for any business